plasmicapp/plasmic/README.md

 # Contributing

+This repo contains the code for all Plasmic core code component packages (`plasmicpkgs`), client libraries, and examples.

 We use `lerna` to help us manage dependencies between the `@plasmicapp/loader-*` packages, (though we may pull in more packages to be managed by lerna, right now those are the ones with tight dependencies on each other).

 ## Getting started